gmarziou/jhipster-ionic/README.md

 to benefit of its great tooling while following JHipster angular code conventions so that JHipster users feel at home.

-If the prototype is successful, JHipster could be extended with a sub generator that would generate CRUD screens for each entity in mobile app.
+If the prototype is successful, JHipster could be extended with a sub generator that would generate CRUD screens for each entity in mobile app or it could be just documented in our [Tps'n tricks section](http://jhipster.github.io/tips.html)

 ## Environment